Toriano Davis, AIA, NCARB, NOMA, LEED AP BD+C

 Biography

 Toriano Davis is an adjunct instructor in the Department of Architecture at Howard University.
 He earned his Bachelor of Architecture (BArch) degree from Howard and is a registered architect in both the District of Columbia and Bermuda, where he was born and raised.
-With nearly 30 years of experience in the Washington, DC area, Toriano currently serves as an Associate Principal at Fentress Architects, where he works on a wide range of local and national projects of varying sizes and scopes.
+With nearly 30 years of experience in the Washington, DC area, Toriano currently serves as an Associate Principal at Fentress Studios, a Populous Company, where he works on a wide range of local and national projects of varying sizes and scopes.

 His expertise spans multiple building types, including museums, courthouses, commercial offices, retail spaces, and both multi-family and single-family residential projects.
 Toriano has significant experience leading complex, multi-disciplinary teams, utilizing Building Information Modeling (BIM) throughout various phases of construction.
-He is a LEED Accredited Professional and a member of the American Institute of Architects (AIA) and the National Organization of Minority Architects (NOMA).
-Additionally, he is featured in the Great Diverse Designers Library.
+He is a LEED Accredited Professional and an active member of the American Institute of Architects (AIA), the National Council of Architectural Registration Boards (NCARB), and the National Organization of Minority Architects (NOMA).
+He is also featured in the Great Diverse Designers Library.